kristian-lange-tw/JATOS_docs_v3/pages/Troubleshooting.md

 ### Database is corrupted?

 If you get an error that reads something like: `Error in custom provider, Configuration error: Configuration error[Cannot connect to database [default]]`, your database might be corrupted.
-By default JATOS comes with an H2 database and the H2 database doesn't handle [copying it's files while running to well](http://stackoverflow.com/questions/2036117/how-to-back-up-the-embedded-h2-database-engine-while-it-is-running).
+By default JATOS comes with an H2 database and the H2 database doesn't handle [copying its files while running](http://stackoverflow.com/questions/2036117/how-to-back-up-the-embedded-h2-database-engine-while-it-is-running) too well.

 There are two reasons why this might be the case: you moved your JATOS folder while it was running or you installed JATOS in a synced folder.
 To prevent this, be sure to always be careful with the following: